-Existing Proposed Explanation (a) authorize the transmission of election documents by facsimile or other means of electronic transmission; and (b) establish a presence on the Internet to provide the public with information relevant to elections.
+Existing Proposed Explanation (b) establish a presence on the Internet to provide the public with information relevant to elections.
 Prohibition of fees 114(3) All oaths, affirmations or affidavits administered under this Act should be administered without charge.
-Oaths, etc., without charge 113 All oaths, affirmations or affidavits administered under this Act should be administered without charge.
+Oaths, etc., without charge 118 All oaths, affirmations or affidavits administered under this Act should be administered without charge.
+(2) All deputy returning officers are authorized to act as commissioners for oaths for the purposes of this Act.
 No change.
 Marks in lieu of signatures 9.
 A voter who must sign a document under this Act, but is unable to write, may place a distinctive mark on the document instead, if a witness who can attest to the voter's identity also signs the document.
-Marks in lieu of signatures 114.
-A voter who must sign a document under this Act, but is unable to write, may place a distinctive mark on the document instead, if a witness who can attest to the voter's identity also signs the document.
+Marks in lieu of signatures 119 A voter who must sign a document under this Act, but is unable to write, may place a distinctive mark on the document instead, if a witness who can attest to the voter's identity also signs the document.
 No change.
-Finality of Decisions Decisions final Decisions final 115(1) Except as explicitly provided in this Act, every order or decision of the Chief No substantive change.
+Finality of Decisions Decisions final No substantive change.